yiyangdd01/new-joiner-guide/PR-CR-ATTENTION.md

 ## Design

-- if you not sure the PR`s deisgn is expect UI design, please pull the branch and check it.
+- If you not sure the PR`s design is expected, please pull the branch and check it.
-- is the code make sense?
+- Is the code make sense?
-- is suitable with other components or librarys?
+- Is it suitable for other components or libraries?
-- is the change necessary at this point in time?
+- Is the change necessary at this time point?
-- is this part overall or hight level?
+- Is this part overall or hight level?

 ## Functional

 - is the code good to the future developer?
 - if you have free time, you should test it by yourself and think seriously about code whether it has some problems.

 ## Complexity